 • Black Pepper – for flavor.
 You can also use a dash of cayenne pepper or red pepper flakes for a little heat.

 • Plant-Based Milk – for creaminess.
-Any plain flavored vegan milk like oat milk, soy milk, Ripple, or cashew milk will all work well.
+Any plain-flavored vegan milk, like oat milk, soy milk, Ripple, coconut milk, almond milk, or cashew milk, will work well.
+You can also use 1 cup of cashew cream mixed with 3 cups of water.

-🥄 How to make vegan cream of mushroom soup
+How to make vegan cream of mushroom soup

 Step 1Start by washing and cutting up mushrooms into small bite-sized pieces.